caroleolivier/caroleolivier.github.io/_posts/2017-09-18-preparing-for-a-screeing-interview.md

 #### Research the role

 ##### Role description
-* what is the main task? (back-end developer? front-end developer? technical lead? people manager? project manager? etc...)
+* what is the main task? (back-end developer? front-end developer? technical lead? etc...)
 * what is the level of responsibilities?
 * what is the level of expertise?
 * what does the team do?